 These products are intuitive to use and, perhaps more importantly, invite the user to try out ‘what if’s’ and discover the underlying profit drivers in a business.
 In my experience, the best feature is the ease with which BI allows us to get the message across, in real time.

-So, what say you, can today’s FD afford to ignore Business Intelligence?
+So, can today’s FD really afford to ignore Business Intelligence?